Types Of Turquoise

 Bisbee Turquoise

-The Bisbee mine, “the Lavender Pit”, near Bisbee, Arizona, is one of the more famous of the American mines because Bisbee turquoise (also known as “Bisbee Blue” registered name) was one of the first put onto the market.
+The Bisbee mine, "the Lavender Pit," near Bisbee, Arizona, is one of the more famous American mines because Bisbee turquoise (also known as "Bisbee Blue," a registered name) was one of the first put onto the market.
 The turquoise mine is part of the Bisbee copper mine (The Copper Queen), the main operation of the site.

 Read More